 Numerous clinical studies are investigating the increased risk that Lipitor and other statins pose for diabetes, as well as damage to the kidneys, liver and muscles.

 Nearly two decades after Lipitor was approved, evidence of a minimal diabetes risk from statins first emerged.
-Data collected from 91,000 patients treated with either a statin or a placebo revealed that 0.4 percent of statin users went on to developed diabetes, but researchers later found this figure to be inaccurate.
+Data collected from 91,000 patients treated with either a statin or a placebo revealed that 0.4 percent of statin users went on to develope diabetes, but researchers later found this figure to be inaccurate.
 Further studies revealed that some statins pose a higher risk for new-onset diabetes, particularly those commonly prescribed in higher potencies like Lipitor, Zocor and Crestor.

 Among more than 470,000 patients newly treated with a statin, researchers found that the drug class is associated with a 10 to 22 percent increased risk for type 2 diabetes.
 Lipitor and Crestor presented the highest diabetes risk at 22 and 18 percent, respectively.
 Additional studies indicate that diabetes risk is higher for certain groups, including the elderly, women and Asians.